suhaschandra/timecourse/README.md

 data <- read.delim("~/directory/pathway/filename.txt", row.names = 1)
 edesign <- read.delim("~/directory/pathway/filename.txt", row.names = 1)
 ```
+Rstudio supports a graphical interface for importing data files into the global environment.
+Rather than manually using the commands above, the user can preview the import for correctness by using the interface.
+Locate the import dataset drop down menu.
+Select "From Text (base)" and then navigate the Finder to open the desired file.
+The parameter adjustment menu should then open.
+Check "yes" for Heading and "use first column" for row names.

 ## Step 2: Defining the Regression Model
 ```